permatanmr/permatanmr/README.md

 # List of Video Tutorials

+HOW TO BUILD:
+- Open gradle.properties, change org.gradle.java.home with your java location (minimum is Java 11)
+- flutter run

+REFERENCES:
 - Download and configuring Flutter and building the ProKit Flutter - https://youtu.be/QNlfN32G5As
 - How to build ProKit Flutter in Android - https://youtu.be/QKMfASEX9As
 - How to build ProKit Flutter in iOS - https://youtu.be/Hg9S6AKzWxE